 Speeding Tickets Data from Queens, NY

-In 2018, NYPD and other law enforcement agencies wrote 41,881 speeding tickets to drivers in Queens.
-This is 3% more speeding tickets than in 2017 and part of an ongoing rise in speeding tickets that began in 2014 as part of NYC’s Vision Zero initiative.
-In fact, last year speeding tickets comprised nearly 16% of all tickets written in Queens, the highest proportion in the past 10 years.
+In 2021, NYPD and other law enforcement agencies wrote 34,367 speeding tickets to drivers in Queens.
+This is 15% less speeding tickets than in 2019.
+In 2017, speeding tickets comprised nearly 16% of all tickets written in Queens, the highest proportion in the past 10 years.
 Nearly three-quarters of drivers tagged for speeding are male—well above the state average of 66%.
-More drivers to hit with speeding tickets on Wednesday than any other day in 2018, although marginally so.
+More drivers are hit with speeding tickets on Monday than any other day in 2021, although marginally so.

 Number of Speeding Tickets Given in Queens County, NY

 When the police write traffic tickets in NYC—whether in Queens or NYC’s other four boroughs—it is answerable to the Traffic Violations Bureau (TVB).
 This means big trouble for drivers, as the TVB does not allow tickets to be pleaded down.
 The TVB in Queens has a conviction rate of 94.2%, which means any driver hoping to beat their ticket will need help from a skilled New York traffic ticket attorney if they want a good shot.

 Queens Geography and How It Relates to Traffic Tickets